bogdanmic/apiman-gateway/README.md

-# Apiman Gateway Docker image
+# Apiman Gateway Docker image - on WildFly11
 The gateway component of the [Apiman](http://www.apiman.io/) - Open Source API Management project.
 This image was build as described in the [official documentation](http://www.apiman.io/latest/production-guide.html).

 ## What is [Apiman](http://www.apiman.io/)?
 From Apiman website: